nZeloT/PFHSim/res/brainstorming.md

 # Review 2015-12-07
 ### ToDo for presenationday

-* Define Use Cases // Welche Ereignisse gibt es?
+* Define Use Cases // show use case diagram
 * Show Unittest, show Coding
 * Show Fachkonzeptschicht // Business Logik
-* Was ist das Besondere an unserem Game?
+* What is the highlight of your game?
-* Group of Buyers zeigen
+* show simulation/ Group of Buyers
-* Klassendiagramm
+* show component diagram

 * Präsentationszeit: 15 min, max.
 20min
 * PowerPoint erwünscht, nicht verpflichtend